Every year, over 6 million people descend upon Munich, Germany for the annual Oktoberfest celebration.

 The second time I went, Maxi lent me one of his white shirts, which made me feel a little more Bavarian for the night.

 Guys – invest in the lederhosen if you want the pictures as a souvenir or a future Halloween costume.

 Girls – you should all wear the dirndls!
 If Bavarian women wore them all year, I'd be making plans to move to Munich right now.

 Outside the Beer Tents: Park and Rides

-Oktoberfest is held at Theresienwiese, a large fairground located a 15-minute walk from the city center (Marienplatz), and easily accessible via several subway stops.
+Oktoberfest is held at Theresienwiese, a gigantic fairground located a 15-minute walk from the city center (Marienplatz), and easily accessible via several subway stops.

-The grounds are essentially a giant amusement park, with several roller coasters, a giant ferris wheel, and enough rides that spin you around to make anyone dizzy just from watching.
+The grounds are mostly a giant amusement park, with several roller coasters, a giant Ferris wheel, and enough rides that spin you around to make anyone dizzy just from watching.

 You pay for the rides individually, with some costing as much as a liter beer in the tents ($10-$12).